twosigma/marbles/docs/winning.rst

 Mixins
 ======

-The :mod:`marbles.mixins` module provides custom :py:mod:`unittest`-style assertions for common data failures.
-For the most part, marbles assertions trivially wrap :py:mod:`unittest` assertions.
+The :mod:`marbles.mixins` module provides custom :mod:`unittest`-style assertions for common data failures.
+For the most part, marbles assertions trivially wrap :mod:`unittest` assertions.
 For example, a call to :meth:`~marbles.mixins.FileMixins.assertFileNameRegex` will simply forward the arguments to :py:meth:`~unittest.TestCase.assertRegex`.

-These assertions, because they're more detailed, can provide the test consumer with additional information about the expected relationship between the thing being tested and what it's being tested against. :py:meth:`~unittest.TestCase.assertRegex` doesn't tell the test consumer anything about the string being tested; :meth:`~marbles.mixins.FileMixins.assertFileNameRegex` immediately tells the test consumer that the string being tested is a filename.
+These assertions, because they're more detailed, can provide the test consumer with additional information about the expected relationship between the thing being tested and what it's being tested against. :meth:`~unittest.TestCase.assertRegex` doesn't tell the test consumer anything about the string being tested; :meth:`~marbles.mixins.FileMixins.assertFileNameRegex` immediately tells the test consumer that the string being tested is a filename.

 In addition, providing these more specific assertions can alert test authors of what they `should` be testing for when they're testing data.
 For instance, having a :meth:`~marbles.mixins.DateTimeMixins.assertDateTimesPast` assertion can inspire a eureka! moment for a test author that, yes, they expect all dates to be in the past.

 .. warning::

-    :mod:`marbles.mixins` can be mixed into a :py:class:`unittest.TestCase` or a :class:`marbles.AnnotatedTestCase`, or any other class that implements a :py:class:`unittest.TestCase` interface.
+    :mod:`marbles.mixins` can be mixed into a :class:`unittest.TestCase`, a :class:`marbles.core.TestCase`, a :class:`marbles.core.AnnotatedTestCase`, or any other class that implements a :class:`unittest.TestCase` interface.
 To enforce this, mixins define `abstract methods <abc>`_.
 This means that, when mixing them into your test case, they must come `after` the class(es) that implement those methods instead of appearing first in the inheritance list like normal mixins.
     .. _abc: https://docs.python.org/3.5/library/abc.html#abc.abstractmethod

 Example